 The crank arm is threaded in the middle, and acts as the bottom brackets spindle.
 The crank drive side threading is a right-hand threading, and the non-drive side (left side) is a left-hand threading.
 It is necessary to first remove the left side pedal in order to remove the crank.
 Turn the left pedal axle clockwise to remove.
 See Pedal Removal for more detail.

-- Remove adjusting cone clockwise with pin spanner.
+- Loosen and remove locknut and keyed washer underneath.
+Remove adjusting cone clockwise using an HCW-18 or pin spanner.

-- Pull both left & right bearing retainers out of cups.
-Arm will not remove with bearing in place.
+- Pull the left caged bearing out of the cup using a seal pick or small screwdriver.
+The crank arm will not remove with bearing in place.

 - Inspect drive side cone for wear.
 It is not necessary to remove cone for cleaning.
 If replacing, clamp arm in vise with right side cone facing up.
 Remove drive side cone counter-clockwise.

-- Clean and inspect parts.
+- Clean, degrease, and inspect all parts.
 Inspect bearing cups in frame.

 Bearing Cup Replacement

-Generally, if the bottom bracket is overhaul, there is no reason to remove the cups.
-If the cups are worn, or if the bottom bracket is being replaced, the cups must be removed.
+Generally, if the bottom bracket is overhauled, there is no reason to remove the cups.
+However, if the cups are worn or the bottom bracket is being replaced, the cups must be removed.
 Use a punch and hammer to remove the cups.
 Tap on alternating sides until cup is removed.

-- If the cups were removed, begin by installing cups.
-Use the HHP-2 or BBP-1.
+- If the cups were removed, begin by installing cups using the HHP-2, HHP-3, or BBP-1.

 - Install drive side cone, if necessary.
-A thread locker is recommend.
+A mild threadlocker is recommended.

-- Place one bearing retainer on drive side cone.
-Inspect metal retainer.
-Ball bearings face cone, retainer side sits in cup.
+- Place one caged bearing on the drive side cone.
+Inspect metal retainer to make sure that the ball bearings face the cone and retainer side sits in cup.

-- With bearing on cone, feed arm into bottom bracket and through shell.
+- With bearing on cone, feed the crank arm into bottom bracket and through shell.
 Install non-drive side bearing, and thread on adjusting cone.
-Adjusting cone is a left-hand thread, turn counter-clockwise to install.
+Adjusting cone is a left-hand thread, turned counter-clockwise to install.

 The basic concept for bearing adjustments is to get the bearings adjusted as loose as possible but without play.
-This can be done by purposely beginning with play in the adjustment, and then tightening in small increments until play is gone.
+This can be done by purposely beginning with play in the adjustment, then tightening in small increments until play is gone.
 With much use the bottom bracket bearings, cups and cones may become worn and pitted.
 In this case, a smooth bearing adjustment will not be possible.
-If bottom bracket is correctly adjusted, but bottom bracket grinds when spun, cups and or cones are worn and should be replaced.
+If the bottom bracket is correctly adjusted but grinds when spun, the cups and/or cones are worn and should be replaced.

 - Begin with locknut loose.
 Turn adjusting cone counter-clockwise until it hits the ball bearing, then turn back clockwise to loosen 1/4 turn.

-- Grab end of crankarms and rock sideways to check for play.
+- Grab the crank arm ends and rock sideways to check for play.
 If play is present, loosen locknut and turn adjusting cone counter-clockwise slightly to tighten.
 Re-secure locknut and check again.